 2. Risks involved in delayed receipts of cash or financial transactions; and

-While each of these forces alone can cause the value of money to decline individually, all the three usually act with different degrees of impact to cause a decline in the value of money as time flows.
+While each of these forces alone can cause the value of money to decline individually, all three factors, inflation, risk, and opportunity cost of capital, act with different strength to cause a decline in the value of money as time flows.

 3) The Present Value Formula

 The present value formula quantifies how fast the value of money declines.
-This formula shows you how much once single cash payment (FV) received in a future time period (t) is worth in today’s terms (PV).
+This formula shows you how much one single cash payment received in the future (FV) at the time period (t) is worth in today’s terms (PV).

 Present Value Formula in Time Value of Money